Back to All Posts

 Tax Change #6: 1099-K Reporting Threshold Lowered

-The IRS has significantly lowered the reporting threshold for 1099-K forms from $20,000 and 200 transactions and $600 in total transactions.
+The IRS has significantly lowered the reporting threshold for 1099-K forms from $20,000 and 200 transactions to $600 in total transactions.
 This means more people will receive tax documents for online sales.

 “Many small business owners and even individuals selling used items online will need to be more aware of their tax obligations,” said Kristin Castello.